AbigalChulchill/Crypto-Account-Data/README.md

 Make a copy of the SampleWebQuery01.iqy file, or just modify the existing one.

-Change the web address to the root of your local web server that is running.
+Change the address to your local server that was set up.

 http://localhost:8000/